Ropelength Criticality: Length-critical curves with an upper bound on curvature

 \begin{lemma} Suppose an arc from $p$ to $q$ is nicely balanced by kink measure alone, with $\phi>0$ and virtual tangent~$V$.
 Then

 \end{lemma} \begin{proof} From \eqref{eqn:v-c} and \eqref{eqn:ode-c} we have

 \end{proof}

-\begin{corollary} For $c\ne0$ no solution to \eqref{eqn:ode-c} gives a closed curve. \end{corollary} \begin{proof} Any solution $\phi$ is periodic along~$L$, but for $c\ne0$ the lemma means that each period of the curve makes the same negative progress $-c^2\int_L\phi^{-3}\ds$ in the direction of the virtual tangent~$V$.
+We conjecture that each supercoiled helix is embedded; while we do not attempt to prove this, the last lemma suffices to show that the curve does not close after any full number of periods: \begin{corollary} Each period of a supercoiled helix makes negative progress in the direction of~$V$.
+In particular, for $c\ne0$ no solution to \eqref{eqn:ode-c} gives a closed curve. \end{corollary} \begin{proof} For $c\ne0$ the lemma means that each period of the curve makes the same negative progress $-c^2\int_L\phi^{-3}\ds$ in the $V$ direction.
 Thus we cannot close up after any number of periods. \end{proof}

-Even if the general solutions to \eqref{eqn:ode-c} cannot be expressed in closed form, it is easy to integrate the ODE numerically for different values of~$c$ and different initial conditions.
-Given their shapes (see Figure~\ref{fig:supercoils}) we call these curves \demph{supercoiled helices}.
-We conjecture that each supercoiled helix is embedded.
-We can restate Proposition~\ref{prop:c-non0} as follows: Suppose a connected curve $L$ has nonzero torsion somewhere and is nicely balanced by kink measure alone.
-Then $L$ is a subarc of some supercoiled helix.